RECREATION SPECIALIST/THERAPIST ROLE

 - Extensive knowledge and experience in community-based recreation, active pursuits and sport for people with disabilities

-- Excellent relationships with mainstream and specialised community-based recreation and sport providers developed over many years
+- Excellent relationships with mainstream and specialised community-based recreation, sport and group activity providers developed over many years

 - Creative and innovative approaches increasing recreation and leisure options for our clients